-PROS / The FM reception quality scored 100 percent in our tests.
+Pros / Its FM reception quality was excellent in our tests.

-The Kaito Voyager Pro is a crank radio with three radio options – AM/FM, NOAA and shortwave.
-It also has three different lights to illuminate the dark during a power outage or while you're camping, and it features a digital thermometer and humidity meter.
-All these features make the Voyage a good emergency radio.
+The Kaito Voyager Pro is a crank radio that can receive AM and FM, NOAA and shortwave radio frequencies.
+It also has lights so you can see in the dark during a power outage or while you camp, a digital thermometer, and a humidity meter.
+All these features make the Voyager a good emergency radio.
 However, with its poor battery life and subpar hand crank, it doesn't compare to the best emergency radios.

-You can also charge this emergency radio with the AC adapter, a built-in rechargeable battery pack, the USB port or a solar panel.
-It's one of the few solar radios with a solar panel that allows you to adjust it to find the optimal position for capturing the sun's energy.
-Using the solar panel to charge the radio takes a lot longer than the other charging methods, but it's the easiest method, especially while you're camping.
+You can also charge this emergency radio with its AC adapter, built-in rechargeable battery pack, USB port or solar panel.
+It's one of the few radios with a solar panel you can adjust to find the optimal position to capture the sun's energy.
+It takes longer to charge the radio with the solar panel than using the other charging methods, but it's the easiest way, especially while you're camping.

-You can use the Voyager Pro KA600 to listen to conventional AM and FM radio stations and access all seven NOAA weather band channels.
-These are invaluable stations to have during a disaster because they provide information critical to your area.
-In our tests, the reception quality scored an average 90 percent in the AM reception tests and 85 percent on the backcountry test.
-It scored an impressive 100 percent with the FM tests.
-The NOAA weather band reception is also comparable to the best weather radios available.
+You can use the Voyager Pro KA600 to listen to regular AM and FM radio stations, and you can access all seven NOAA weather band channels.
+These are invaluable stations to have access to during a disaster because they provide weather information critical to your area.

 The radio received a B+ in the AM reception tests and a B in the backcountry test.
 In addition, it scored an A in the FM reception tests.
 It's good AM and FM scores mean it’s a good fit for someone that wants to use it as a traditional radio to listen to music.
 Its NOAA weather band reception is comparable to that of the best crank radios.